Law Office of Tim Powers

 - Whether the case was complex or simple;

-- Whether the denial of the motion resulted in some identifiable harm to
+- Whether the denial of the motion resulted in some identifiable harm to the defendant; and

 - The quality of the legal representation actually provided.